zengin0201/AI_Debugger/README.md

 ---

-## 📖 Step-by-step Guide for Beginners
+## 📖 Step-by-step Guide

 ### Step 1: Install and run the Dashboard (UI)
 *You must have [Node.js](https://nodejs.org/) installed on your computer for this step.*

-Open your terminal (command prompt) and run this command for global installation:
+Open your terminal and run this command for global installation:
 ```bash
 npm install -g zengin-ai-debugger
 ```

-Once the installation is complete, simply type in your terminal:
+Once the installation is complete, simply type in your terminal to start the UI server:
 ```bash
 zengin-ai-debugger
 ```
-🎉 **Done!** The server is running.
-A web page will automatically open in your browser at `http://localhost:8000`.
-Do not close this terminal while working with your AI agents.
+🎉 **Done!** The bridge server is running.
+A web page will open in your browser at `http://localhost:8000`. **Do not close this terminal while debugging.**

 *(Alternative: if you don't want to install anything globally, you can just run `npx zengin-ai-debugger`).*

 ### Step 2: Install the Python library in your project
-Open a **second** terminal in your Python project folder and install our plugin:
+Open a **second** terminal in your Python project folder and install our plugin from PyPI:
 ```bash
 pip install zengin-ai-debugger
 ```